 8. Globalization, Democracy and (the End of?)
 American Hegemony

-The Graduate School offers up to five doctoral stipends per year.
+The Graduate School offers up to four doctoral stipends per year.
 The curriculum consists of interdisciplinary seminars, courses on disciplinary research methods, and classes on teaching and management skills.

 Prof. Dr Frank Kelleter Dr David Bosold Freie Universität Berlin programme analysing polarisation globalisation